Thank you for visiting our school website.

 We are filled with optimism at the challenging work our teachers and students are embracing together each day.
 As we near day 30 already on our school calendar, we are confident at the successful results our children will achieve.

 We give thanks for all of the incredible people in our school community who support our students' learning.
 Together, we are determined to create and maintain a safe and joyful learning environment allowing your child to excel each day in reading, writing, math, listening, speaking and working as part of a team.
 Learning requires a safe and joyful environment!
 Learning is social!

-We strive to celebrate, honor and encourage our students in various ways, particularly through certificates and celebrations for our Writers-of-the-Month, Students-of-the-Month, those with Perfect Attendance, Positive Calls home, our Golden Shoe Award (for teamwork), our Golden Clock Award (for good attendance), our Golden Broom Award (for classroom orderliness), our Positive Behavior Intervention and Support framework, our monthly in-school Student Assemblies, even through monthly Birthday-with-the-Principal events.
+We continue to celebrate, honor and encourage our students in various ways, particularly through certificates and celebrations for our Writers-of-the-Month, Students-of-the-Month, those with Perfect Attendance, Positive Calls home, our Golden Shoe Award (for teamwork), our Golden Clock Award (for good attendance), our Golden Broom Award (for classroom orderliness), our Positive Behavior Intervention and Support framework, our monthly in-school Student Assemblies, even through monthly Birthday-with-the-Principal events.

-Assistant Principals Andrea M. Belcher and Ryoji Mizutani, Parent Coordinator Linda Banks, the staff, the PTA Officers and I welcome your concerns and ideas on how to improve our school.
+Assistant Principals Andrea A. Belcher and Ryoji Mizutani, Parent Coordinator Linda Banks, teachers, staff, and I welcome your concerns and ideas on how to improve our school.
 This is your school.
 This is our school.
-If you are able to volunteer to assist our school during lunch recess, in the Pre-K, at breakfast or at dismissal, please let us know.
 It takes a village!
 Every person matters!